-The fourth recommendation on my Best Luxury Lounges in Paris list is the Le bar les Ambassadeurs in the Le Crillon Hotel located at the Place de la Concorde.
-This fabulous hotel is owned by an ultra wealthy Saudi prince and is known as the, "Queen of Paris."
-Like the Hotel Ritz, the Le Hotel Crillon was, also, updated and renovated to the tune of $150 million dollars reopening after several years once again in 2017.
-The theme for the renovations was "history with a modern twist" and luxury without ostentation."
+The fourth recommendation on my Best Luxury Lounges in Paris list is the Le bar les Ambassadeurs in the Hôtel de Crillon Hotel located at the Place de la Concorde.
+This fabulous hotel is owned by an ultra wealthy Saudi prince and is known as the, Queen of Paris.
+Like the Hotel Ritz, the Hôtel de Crillon was, also, updated and renovated to the tune of $150 million dollars reopening after several years once again in 2017.
+The theme for the renovations was "history with a modern twist and luxury without ostentation."

-The sultry atmosphere was enhanced by a wonderful, young female singer who was accompanied by a jazz pianist singing a medley of contemporary romantic songs.
+The sophisticated atmosphere was enhanced by a wonderful, young female singer who was accompanied by a jazz pianist singing a medley of contemporary romantic songs.
 Even the Head Barman, Yann Daniel was young being in his mid-thirties which is quite unusual for a position of this importance.
 Rare champagnes and the finest caviars are some of the offerings the lounge is known for.

 Not being in the mood for champagne, I selected a glass of white, French Burgundy wine.
 Ooh la la!
 The wine was crisp, fresh and delicious, a perfect night cap before I headed back to my hotel which was only a few blocks away along the Rue di Rivoli.
 Satisfied and relaxed, I lingered, listened to the sultry singer and people watched for over an hour in the chic chic Le bar les Ambassadeurs.
-Another night in Paris among "beautiful" people was a nice ending to my last day in the City of Lights.
+Another night in Paris among beautiful people was a nice ending to my last day in the City of Lights.

 Though not as famous as the other four luxury lounges I have reviewed in this blog post, the English Bar in the historic, Hotel Regina, my hotel for my most recent stay in Paris, definitely makes the top five list.
 Of the five, the English Bar is by far the smallest but small doesn't mean less desirable.
-Quentessential Parisian is how I would describe this gem of a place.
+Quintessential Parisian is how I would describe this gem of a lounge.

 The beautifully appointed room was decorated with an assortment of deep red velvet covered, French settees and chairs, antique oriental rugs gracing the marble floors, Art Nouveau etched glass works intermeshed in the solid oak paneled walls and the indirect lighting make this bar an elegant setting for drinks and conversation.
 I felt like a French aristocrat when I was having a glass of champagne or a cup of tea here.
 Intimate and sophisticated, this is a place where locals, as well as, the hotel guests patronized for relaxation.
 You know a hotel bar is exceptional when locals are in there having drinks and enjoying the company of friends.